alfonsusac/nextjs-better-unstable-cache/README.md

     duration: 60,
     // For next's revalidateTags() purposes.
     revalidateTags: (slug) => ['articles', slug],
-    // Enable logs to see timer or whether it triggers ODR or BR log:['dedupe' , 'datacache' , 'verbose'],
     // Extra cache identifier to make cache unique from others
     additionalCacheKey: ['articles'],

+    // Enable logs to see timer or whether it triggers ODR or BR log:['dedupe' , 'datacache' , 'verbose'],
+    // Add custom id for logging
+    logiD: "Query Data"

     // `revalidateTags` and `additionalCache` can also receive
     //   callbacks to retrieve the slug from the primary function }
 )
 ```
+Read more about unstable_cache [here](https://alfonsusardani.notion.site/unstable_cache-from-next-cache-f300b3184d6a472ea5282543d50b9f02)